techtile-by-dramco/ELLIIIT-dataset-26/README.md

 - `server/` for orchestration and control-plane logic
 - `client/` for rover, RF, and auxiliary clients
 - `acoustic/` for acoustic capture and processing
+- `processing/dataset-download/` for published dataset download helpers
+- `processing/parsing/` for RF and acoustic extraction/parsing scripts
-- `processing/` for RF extraction, xarray utilities, and notebook-based analysis
+- `processing/tutorials/` for xarray utilities and runnable notebook analysis